Skip to contents

 • TB: Proportion of glycans with bisecting GlcNAc

-• SG: Average degree of sialylation per galactose
+• GS: Average degree of sialylation per galactose

-• GA: Average degree of galactosylation per antenna
+• AG: Average degree of galactosylation per antenna

 • TS: Proportion of sialylated glycans